 The fund is administered by Student Services in The Street, who will be able to provide details of eligibility criteria and application forms.
-For more information visit: www.gov.uk/discretionary-learner-support and postgraduate courses.
+For more information visit: www.gov.uk/discretionary-learner-support on full-time undergraduate, part-time undergraduate, and postgraduate courses.
 The fund supports those who are assessed as being in extreme financial hardship or experiencing financial crises out of their control.
 Funds are provided at the University's discretion and this takes into account factors such as availability of funds and evidence that the student has taken reasonable steps to avoid the financial difficulty.
 Get in touch with Student Services for more information.